ramarquez1992/muzak/README.md

 # muzak
-Play a tune on a single piezoelectric buzzer connect to an Arudino.
+Play a tune on a single piezoelectric buzzer connect to an Arduino.
 Notes, time signature, BPM hardcoded into `muzak.ino`.
 Hardware setup shown above also has controls for on/off, and volume.